 (4) Now he had to go through Samaria.
 (5) So he came to a town in Samaria called Sychar, near the plot of ground Jacob had given to his son Joseph.
 (6) Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
 It was about noon.
 (7) When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”
 (8) (His disciples had gone into the town to buy food.)
 (9) The Samaritan woman said to him, “You are a Jew and I am a Samaritan woman.
 How can you ask me for a drink?”
 (For Jews do not associate with Samaritans.)
 (10) Jesus answered her, “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.”
 (11) “Sir,” the woman said, “you have nothing to draw with and the well is deep.
 Where can you get this living water?
 (12) Are you greater than our father Jacob, who gave us the well and drank from it himself, as did also his sons and his livestock?”
 (13) Jesus answered, “Everyone who drinks this water will be thirsty again, (14) but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
 (15) The woman said to him, “Sir, give me this water so that I won’t get thirsty and have to keep coming here to draw water.”
 (16) He told her, “Go, call your husband and come back.”
 (17) “I have no husband,” she replied.
 Jesus said to her, “You are right when you say you have no husband.
 (18) The fact is, you have had five husbands, and the man you now have is not your husband.
 What you have just said is quite true.”
 (19) “Sir,” the woman said, “I can see that you are a prophet.
 (20) Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 (21) “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 (22) You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.
 (23) Yet a time is coming and has now come when the true worshipers will worship the Father in the Spirit and in truth, for they are the kind of worshipers the Father seeks.
 (24) God is spirit, and his worshipers must worship in the Spirit and in truth.”

-To fully understand this passage, there are a couple of things we need to point out.
+There are a couple of things we need to point out so we can fully understand this passage.
 The Samaritans were the result of the Northern Kingdom of the Jews being overrun and occupied hundreds of years earlier.
 In this case, half the Jews were carried off to captivity and the conquerors sent people there to settle intermarrying with the Jews.
-The southern kingdom, Judah, was also shortly thereafter conquered, but all were taken off to captivity but were later allowed to leave captivity and return to rebuild Jerusalem keeping their family and Jewish lines pure, unlike their Samaritan cousins.
+The southern kingdom, Judah, was also shortly thereafter conquered, and all were taken off to captivity but were later allowed to leave captivity and return to rebuild Jerusalem keeping their family and Jewish lines pure, unlike their Samaritan cousins.
 Because of this, and a disagreement over where to worship, the two groups did not speak.
-In fact, it was unlawful for Jews to associate with Samaritans.
+It was unlawful for Jews to associate with Samaritans.
 This leads us to the first two observations of this passage of scripture.

 Life is not about religious duty.
 God does not desire religious duty from us.
 He wants us to worship Him.
 He does not care if it is here or there, He cares that it is truly from our hearts.
 He cares that we have confessed all our sins and are not holding anything back.
 We as believers can learn from both the woman and from Jesus here.

 We learn from Jesus, that there are no barriers that should prevent us from ministering to others.
 We should look at everyone as one of God’s children and treat them with compassion and the love of the Lord, regardless of societal expectations.
 We learn that there is no one place to go and worship God.
 He does not live in a house built by man or reside in a church building.
 We can and should worship Him wherever we find ourselves.
-We see scandalous faith, ministry, and teaching in Jesus as he ministers to the Samaritan woman.
+We see scandalous faith, ministry, and teaching in Jesus as he ministers to both of these women.